Any translator can also translate ‘marketing’ texts, right?

 While it is hard (very hard!) to accurately judge subtle nuances in a language you understand but don’t actually use yourself on a daily basis, it was clear to me from the text he delivered that he hadn’t paid attention to the brief I had supplied.
 Key allusions to the company’s mission that I had specifically pointed out were missing.
 And some of the sentences were just too long for subtitles.

 “Did you read the brief I sent?
 And check out the website references?”
 I asked.
-“I looked at the video, it was really helpful, as always”, he said and chuckled amiably.
+“I looked at the video, that was quite helpful”, he said and chuckled amiably.
 “But I didn’t have time to read through the material you sent, nor check out the website.”

 While I do appreciate this colleague’s spontaneous willingness to help out at short notice (!), it’s interesting that he “didn’t have time” to peruse the reference material I had put together for him even though I had offered to pay for time spent on research.